menu

 Fisher Center Discovery Program

-• Funding of grants for clinical research related to environmental infectious diseases
+• Funding of grants for clinical research related to environmental infectious diseases, expanded in 2024 to include antimicrobial research and post-infectious conditions

 • Provision of resources for studies that lack traditional funding mechanisms